Cl9s4bl3/Cl9s4bl3/README.md

 ## About Me

 Hi, I’m Cl9s4bl3, a 16-year-old programmer who has been active in the community for over two years.
-Recently, I’ve been focusing on web development recently —mainly Next.js with TypeScript, Tailwind, and local databases like MySQL—but I’m also comfortable working with lower-level languages such as C, C++, and V. I’m not really the contributor type; I just genuinely enjoy programming and building things that might be useful to others.
+Recently, I’ve been focusing on web development —mainly Next.js with TypeScript, Tailwind, and local databases like MySQL—but I’m also comfortable working with lower-level languages such as C, C++, and V. I’m not really the contributor type; I just genuinely enjoy programming and building things that might be useful to others.

 ## My Skills